ehealthsuisse/EPR-by-example/files/SSOLogout.md

 Communication via the SOAP backchannel shall be secured with TLS and mutual authentication, using client and server certificate validation.
 The certificates used, shall be exchanged during the client registration process.

-Communication via the frontchannel (involving the browser) shall be secured with HTTPS and and mutual authentication, using server certificate validation.
+Communication via the frontchannel (involving the browser) shall be secured with HTTPS and mutual authentication, using server certificate validation.

 # Test Opportunity